resgateio/resgate/docs/res-service-protocol.md

 `event.<resourceName>.<eventName>`

 Custom events are used to send information that does not affect the state of the resource.
-A custom event MUST NOT use a resource event name already defined by this document.
+The event name is case-sensitive and MUST be a non-empty alphanumeric string with no embedded whitespace.
+It MUST NOT be any of the following reserved event names:
+`change`, `delete`, `add`, `remove`, `patch`, `reaccess` or `unsubscribe`.

 Payload is defined by the service, and will be passed to the client without alteration.